 5. Open Profile option

-Instead of spending an Inmail credit to contact you, the message will be free.
+Instead of spending an linkedin Inmail credit to contact you, the message will be free.

 Useful if you are a freelance, a consultant, or your work.
 This allows potential customers outside your network to send you a direct message without spending any Inmail credit.